CALL: 0418 882 678

 Solvent-Based Polyurethane Floor Finishes

 Solvent-based polyurethane provides the hardest finish of the four timber floor finishing alternatives.
 They do not have the flexibility of the other floor coatings, but they provide excellent wear qualities.
 This means that due to their increased durability, little maintenance is necessary.
 All timber floor gloss levels are available from matt, satin, and very high gloss, and these floor finish options will also darken with age.
 The odor produced during the dying of the finish is strong but dissipates as the finish dries.
 Due to its high strength and limited flexibility edge bonding of the wooden floorboards can occur.
-This hard-wearing timber floor finish is well suited to pet owners as it is the most durable timber floor finish.
+This hard-wearing timber floor finish is well suited to pet owners as it is the most durable timber floor finishes.

 Solvent-based polyurethane has the priority amongst the four types due to the following reasons: